Melanie-Clark/gp_appointment_checker/README.md

 It uses Selenium to automate logging in to your GP surgery’s SystmOnline portal, checks the appointment list, and notifies you when a new appointment becomes available.

-When the application is first run, the app will initially e-mail you a list of all available appointments, followed by any new appointments e-mail notifications as and when they become available (_whilst the application is running_).
+When the application is first run, the app will initially e-mail you a list of all available appointments, followed by e-mail notifications for any new appointments when they become available (_whilst the app is running_).

 ## Benefits
 As we all know GP surgeries are increasingly busy, and it can be difficult to get an appointment.
 This app helps by:
-- Reducing the manual effort of repetitively logging in and checking for new appointments
+- Reduction in manual effort from repetitive logging in and navigating to find new appointments
 - No need to remember your login details - Helpful if like me you keep forgetting them!
 - Perfect opportunity to grab that next available appointment before someone else
-- Saving you valuable time to continue with your day
+- Saving valuable time to continue with your day

 ## Dependencies